 Yes!
 Kashmiri tea leaves are hard to find (even for me and I have access to plenty of Indian/Pakistani grocery stores).
 So feel free to use any green tea as long as it’s not bitter.

 Depending on the variety, non-Kashmiri green tea leaves may not turn as pink as those specifically for Kashmiri Chai.
 They may also produce a slightly different flavor profile.
-In the ones I’ve tried, the end product tasted like Kashmiri chai, but had a hint of bubble milk tea flavor.
+In the ones I’ve tried, the end product tasted like Kashmiri chai, but was not as pink and had a hint of bubble milk tea flavor.
 Still very delicious and worth trying with if you can’t find made-in-Kashmir tea leaves.

 Fun Fact: My sister tried this recipe by cutting open green tea bags and she thoroughly enjoyed her (pink!) cup.